andresbasilea/Sysyphus/content/Data Engineering/Docker and Kubernetes/Courses/Containerized Applications on AWS.md

 AWS Elastic Beanstalk automatically handles the deployment and configuration of EC2 instances, load balancer, autoscaling, and health monitoring resources in your account.

 #### What’s the difference between Amazon Elastic Compute Cloud (Amazon EC2) and containers?
 Amazon EC2 is an AWS service that provides virtual machines on demand.
-Containers can be hosted on top of Amazon EC2, which you will learn more about in Week 2 of the course.
+Containers can be hosted on top of Amazon EC2.

 ## Microservices and the Corporate Directory Application